-Mesmerizing sounds of guitar, tabla and piano filled The New York Society For Ethical Culture as Salaam Bombay Children’s Fund hosted a benefit concert titled “Sounds of Hope” in New York City.
-The event held on November 14th, India’s Children’s Day, featured a night of India inspired jazz, with some of the world’s most renowned musicians to enable underprivileged children from India’s slums to stay in school.
+Mesmerizing sounds of guitar, tabla, and piano filled The New York Society For Ethical Culture as Salaam Bombay Children’s Fund hosted a benefit concert titled “Sounds of Hope” in New York City.
+The event held on November 14th, India’s Children’s Day, featuring a night of India inspired jazz, with some of the world’s most renowned musicians to enable underprivileged children from India’s slums to stay in school.

 Victor Martinez-Angles commenced the evening by welcoming guests and then introducing Padmini Somani, Founder and Director, of Salaam Bombay Foundation.
 Guests enjoyed a short video on the work done by the foundation and learned how the funds gathered at the event will be used for future good.
 Head of Communication, Aditi Parikh introduced the featured artists that included Larry Coryell, a pioneer of jazz-rock whose eclectic sounds and brilliant technique has shaped the genre; Osam Ezzeldin, one of the brightest stars on piano and keyboard on the world music scene today; Kai Eckhardt, a former bassist with the John Mclaughlin Trio who has shared the limelight with jazz greats across the world; and Aditya Kalyanpur, a tabla maestro who has worked with a galaxy of stars including Keith Richards, A. R. Rahman and Katy Perry.
 Board member, Aditi Shrikam gave a note of thanks to the audience for their support for the evening.